raandree/AADConnectDsc/docs/Functions.md

 the AADConnectDsc module.
 These functions support the DSC resources and provide additional capabilities for managing Azure AD Connect configurations.

+**Important**: All functions require Windows PowerShell 5.1 and do NOT work with PowerShell 7 due to Azure AD Connect dependencies.

 ## Core Functions

 ### Get-ADSyncRule